The trust layer

 Drop-in on day one.
 Native if Gitlawb adopts it.

-Honest framing first.
+Honest framing.
 AgentID is not in Gitlawb's core stack today.
-It is a third-party reader that plugs into every public surface Gitlawb already exposes (DID-based identity, UCAN capability tokens, libp2p gossip mesh, Base L2 name registry on Sepolia, the 31+ MCP tools, the bounty network, public RPC).
+It is a third-party reader that plugs into every public surface Gitlawb already exposes (DID identity, UCAN capability tokens, libp2p gossip mesh, Base L2 name registry on Sepolia, the 31+ MCP tools, the bounty network).
 Zero changes required from Gitlawb.
-If Gitlawb later adopts AgentID into the core gl CLI the way opencode-gitlawb became a first-party plugin, then "native" earns itself.
-Until then, drop-in is the correct word.
+If usage proves itself, "native" earns itself.

 Architectural fit, opt-in adoption